TNorbury/Salt-and-Straw-flavor-fetcher/README.md

 Just run this simple script and all of this month's special flavors (Portland locations only), will be delivered right to your terminal!

-To run it just doo the following
+To run it just do the following:

 ```sh
 npm install